estebanpena/3D-onut/README.md

 ## Try it out
-* get the zip
+* download
-* open terminal and open the location where the program is saved
+* open CLI and open the location where the program is saved
 * command to compile the program
  `owner@owner:/$ g++ donut.cpp -o donut`
 * run the program with this command `owner@owner:/$ ./donut`